eclipse-ibeji/freyja/docs/tutorials/quickstart.md

 ## Service Discovery Adapters

 - [File Service Discovery Adapter](../../adapters/service_discovery/file_service_discovery_adapter/README.md): Uses a static config file to define service URIs.
+This is a "standard adapter" that is suitable for use in production scenarios.
-- [Chariott Service Discovery Adapter](../../adapters/service_discovery/chariott_service_discovery_adapter/README.md): Interfaces with [Eclipse Chariott](https://github.com/eclipse-chariott/chariott/) to retrieve service URIs.
+- [gRPC Service Discovery Adapter](../../adapters/service_discovery/grpc_service_discovery_adapter/README.md): Communicates with a service discovery system that implements the [Chariott Service Registry API](https://github.com/eclipse-chariott/chariott/blob/main/service_discovery/proto/core/v1/service_registry.proto).
+This is a "standard adapter" that is suitable for use in production scenarios.